AI CAPABILITY • IMPLEMENTATION

 In 30 Seconds

-The paradigm has shifted.
-We no longer build separate agents for each domain.
-We build skills – packaged expertise that one general-purpose agent can load on demand.
+The paradigm has shifted — twice.
+First: we stopped building separate agents for each domain.
+Instead, we build skills — packaged expertise that a general-purpose agent loads on demand.

-Skills are simple: organised folders containing instructions, scripts, and reference materials.
+Skills remain simple: organised folders containing instructions, scripts, and reference materials.
 Version them in Git.
 Share them across teams.
-Anyone – human or AI – can create them.
+Anyone — human or AI — can create them.

 Why it matters: Every skill you build compounds.
-Enterprise knowledge becomes reusable capability – extending AI effectiveness across your organisation without rebuilding from scratch.
+Enterprise knowledge becomes reusable capability — and with agent teams, that expertise scales across parallel workstreams without rebuilding from scratch.

 The Paradigm Shift